axtgr/eslint-plugin-no-empty-blocks/README.md

 # eslint-plugin-no-empty-blocks

 An [ESLint](http://eslint.org/) rule for eliminating empty block statements.
-It is an extended version of the [`no-empty`](http://eslint.org/docs/rules/no-empty) rule that adds an option to allow empty catch blocks.
+It is an extended version of the [`no-empty`](http://eslint.org/docs/rules/no-empty) rule that allows empty catch blocks.

 ## Why Use It